Turbine Flow Meters

 SRS’s flow meters are located in oil and gas, water and wastewater, gas utility, chemical, power, food and beverage, aerospace, pharmaceutical, metals and mining, and pulp and paper industries.
 Additional applications for turbine flowmeters are found in the water, petroleum, and chemical industries.
 Water applications include distribution systems within and between water districts.
 Petroleum applications include the custody transfer of hydrocarbons.

 Application Cautions for Turbine Flow Meters

-Avoid changing from gas flow to liquid flow should be avoided because they can mechanically stress the flowmeter, degrade accuracy, and/or damage the flowmeter.
+Changing from gas flow to liquid flow should be avoided because it can mechanically stress the flowmeter, degrade accuracy, and/or damage the flowmeter.
 These conditions generally occur when filling the pipe and under slug flow conditions.
-Two-phase flow conditions can also cause turbine flowmeters to measure inaccurately.
+Two-phase flow conditions can also cause turbine flowmeters to be measured inaccurately.

 Only logged in customers who have purchased this product may leave a review.